Shantang3/ACE-CPT-Notes/Personal Notes/Chr3-4.md

 Use stimulus control to make adjustments to the environment to increase the likelihood of healthy behaviors.
 E.g. gym between home and work, keeping a gym bag in the car, having workout clothes laid out for morning exercise, etc.

+Time as a potential barrier: encourage to change the perception through goal setting, time management, and prioritizing.
+Furthermore, PT should consider implementing time-efficient exercise sessions and collaborating about opportunities to be physically active throughout the day.

-To promote social connectedness: find an enjoyable and reliable exercise partner, ask friends and family to be encouraging and positive, set up fn "contest", and join a club.
+To promote social connectedness: find an enjoyable and reliable exercise partner, ask friends and family to be encouraging and positive, set up a "contest", and join a club.

 3. Physical-activity factors: intensity, injury,